gelsogrove/shopME/finalproject-AG/PRD.md

    - Membership freeze/hold requests handling
    - Fitness challenge participation and tracking

-### Push Notification Strategy
+### Push Notification Strategy (Out of Scope for MVP)

-The push notification system is a critical component across all industry implementations, allowing businesses to:
+The push notification system is a critical component across all industry implementations that will be developed in future phases.
+This feature is explicitly excluded from the MVP scope as outlined in Section 3 (Non-Goals).
+When implemented in future versions, the system will allow businesses to:

 1. **Drive Engagement:**